-Joomla Custom Fields: Capabilities, Limitations, and Practical Guidance for Administrators
+Joomla Custom Fields in 2026: Capabilities, Limitations, and Practical Guidance for Administrators

-This article covers what custom fields genuinely do well, where they fall short, how to access them programmatically via the Joomla API, and how to resolve the frustratingly common problem of custom fields not appearing in the administrator interface.
+TL:DR – This article covers what custom fields genuinely do well in the current Joomla release, where they still fall short, how to access them programmatically via the Joomla API, how to build custom field types using the modern namespace-based architecture, and how to resolve the persistently common problem of fields not appearing in the administrator interface.

 What Custom Fields Actually Change